kingkwahli/cookieReheating/readme.md

 ### Report update here

-If you happen to update, please make a pull request for me to update the main branch, thanks!
+If you notice theres a update, please make a pull request for me to update the main branch, thanks!